-Converted Information /Data to P resent Value: For Outpatient in the State of Uttar Pradesh: Average number of visits to public hospitals: 50.7 visits/1,000 persons per annum Average amount of charges per outpatient: 94.5 Rs./visit Average amount of public subsidies per outpatient: 200.7 Rs./visit per outpatient For Inpatient in the State of Uttar Pradesh: Average number of hospitalization: 1,018 times/100,000 persons Average staying days: 14.6 days/hospitalization Average amount of charges per inpatient: 139.6 Rs./day Average amount of public subsidies per intpatient: 1,204.2 Rs./day (Note) Figur res in monetary terms are converted into 2003-price level.
+Converted Information/Data to Present Value:

+For Outpatient in the State of Uttar Pradesh: Average number of visits to public hospitals: 50.7 visits/1,000 persons per annum Average amount of charges per outpatient: 94.5 Rs./visit Average amount of public subsidies per outpatient: 200.7 Rs./visit per outpatient For Inpatient in the State of Uttar Pradesh: Average number of hospitalization: 1,018 times/100,000 persons Average staying days: 14.6 days/hospitalization Average amount of charges per inpatient: 139.6 Rs./day Average amount of public subsidies per intpatient: 1,204.2 Rs./day (Note) Figur es in monetary terms are converted into 2003-price level.

-Transportation cost for visit to the hospital has to be added to the said medical expenditures.
+Transportation cost is also to be added to the said medical expenditures as the other kind of medical expenditures.